shohirose/basic-cfd/README.md

 # How to compile

-Run the following command under the root directory to build the project.
+Run the following commands under the root directory to build the project.

 ```
 $ cmake -S . -B build